AAlab1819/SutedjaTheHoPing-01082170006/Week08 - DP/README.md

 Then, we will check if we can buy 2 bottle of smaller type of bottle with cheaper price rather than 1 bottle with higher price.<br>
 Then after all done we loop all the bottles from the highest liters down to the smallest liters.<br>
-Then we will see is it cheaper to buy 2 of the biggest bottle if it is still left to fullfill or 1 bottle and other bottle to fullfill the need of the lemonade.
+Then we will see is it cheaper to buy 2 of the biggest bottle if it is still left to fullfill or 1 bottle and other bottle to fullfill the need of the lemonade.<br>

 Complexity Worst Case: O(n)